GoogleChrome/devtools-docs/readme.md

 # The Chrome DevTools documentation

-This is the source of the official [DevTools documentation](https://developer.chrome.com/devtools/index).
+This is the source of the official [DevTools documentation](https://developer.chrome.com/devtools/index) on developer.chrome.com (aka "DCC").